taoensso/faraday/README.md

 [DynamoDB] is *awesome* and makes a great companion for Clojure web apps that need a **simple, reliable way to scale with predictable performance and without the usual headaches**.

 Faraday was originally adapted from the [Rotary client] by James Reeves.

-## Library status

-I'm not currently using DDB or Faraday myself but will make a best effort to continue maintaining the library as I can.

-The bulk of recent development work has been thanks to the generosity of Faraday's [contributors]!

-PRs for fixes and/or new features **very welcome**!

-\- [Peter Taoussanis]

 ## Features
  * Small, simple, API: **coverage of the most useful DynamoDB features**